StackVista/stackstate-cli/generated/stackstate_api/docs/ExecuteScriptError.md

 ### NewExecuteScriptError

-`func NewExecuteScriptError(type_ string, message string, errors []ExecuteScriptSyntaxErrorsErrorsInner, reason string, actualReturnType string, expectedReturnType string, timeoutMs int32, error_ ExecuteScriptError, ) *ExecuteScriptError`
+`func NewExecuteScriptError(type_ string, message string, errors []ExecuteScriptSyntaxErrorsErrors, reason string, actualReturnType string, expectedReturnType string, timeoutMs int32, error_ ExecuteScriptError, ) *ExecuteScriptError`

 NewExecuteScriptError instantiates a new ExecuteScriptError object This constructor will assign default values to properties that have it defined,